Winyama named as official partner for the Indigenous Mapping Workshop

 - Andrew Dowding, Managing Director, Winyama

-The announcement is paired with the news that the second IMW will take place in Perth on the 9th, 10th and 11th of July 2019.
+The announcement is paired with the news that the second IMW will take place in Perth on the 16th, 17th and 18th July 2019.

 What is the Indigenous Mapping Workshop?